 UNC-CH and Duke University Area Studies Teacher Advisory Council

-The UNC-CH and Duke University Area Studies Teacher Advisory Council is a board of up to 14 educators that helps evaluate and support the direction of the area studies centers’ K-12 outreach.
-Representing a diversity of grade levels and disciplines, advisory council members provide valuable feedback on programs and resources, guide the planning of future opportunities for teachers, and advocate on behalf of UNC Chapel Hill and Duke University area studies programs during their two-year term.
+The UNC-CH and Duke University Area Studies Teacher Advisory Council is a board of up to 14 educators that helps evaluate and support the direction of the Consortium’s K-12 outreach.
+Representing a diversity of grade levels and disciplines, advisory council members provide valuable feedback on programs and resources, guide the planning of future opportunities for teachers, and advocate on behalf of UNC and Duke University area studies programs during their two-year term.

 North Carolina Department of Public Instruction

 The North Carolina Department of Public Instruction (NCDPI) is charged with implementing the state’s public school laws for pre-kindergarten through 12th grade public schools at the direction of the State Board of Education and the Superintendent of Public Instruction.
-NC DPI parnters with the Area Studies Centers at UNC-CH and Duke to design and offer professional development opportunities for elementary and secondary teachers across the state of North Carolina including seminars for International Education Week and expert panels on foreign language teaching and learning.
+NC DPI partners with the Consortium to design and offer professional development opportunities for elementary and secondary teachers across the state of North Carolina including seminars for International Education Week and expert panels on foreign language teaching and learning.

 World View, a public service program at UNC, equips K-12 and community college educators with global knowledge, best practices, and resources to prepare students to live in an interconnected and diverse world.
 World View organizes professional development opportunities including seminars and symposiums, workshops, online courses, on-site sessions, and study visits abroad.
 During these programs, participants immerse themselves with global knowledge and skills in order to integrate global education in all areas of the curriculum.